vyctorhff/petshop/README.md

 #### 4.4.
 Adopter apply for animal
-- POST to mp-adopt
+- POST to ms-adopt
 - ms-adopt POST to ms-adopt-process
 - passing the user id and the animal id
 - check if the animal is on step MORAL
 - update step to USER_APPLYING
-- PATCH to mp-adopt-animal to unable the animal to show in moral
+- PATCH to ms-adopt-animal to unable the animal to show in moral

 #### 4.4.
 Schedule the interview
+- passing the process id, user adopter id, user employee id and a data
+- POST to ms-adopt
+- ms-adopt POST to ms-adopt-process
+- check if user adopter has not other process no finished
+- check if the animal is on the MORAL step
+- update step to INTERVIEW_SCHEDULED
+- update user to the process

 #### 4.4.
-Make interview
+Interview Result
+- passing the process id, aproved boolean
+- POST to ms-adopt
+- ms-adopt POST to ms-adopt-process
+- check if step is INTERVIEW_SCHEDULED
+- update decision to the process
+- if not aproved, finally the process
+- if aproved, update step to CONTRACT

 #### 4.4.
 Sign responsability contract
+- passing a pdf file and the process id
+- POST to ms-adopt
+- ms-adopt POST to ms-adopt-process
+- save file on aws s3
+- update process to FINALLY

 ## 5 Shared microservices